Rashaali84/restful-pjs/public/development-strategy.md

-# To-do List Project: Development Strategy
+# To-do List Project-restful-pjs: Development Strategy

 Building this site one step at a time